Evidlo/tomosphero/tutorial/tutorial.md

 The tutorial consists of four parts:

-1. Construct a spherical grid that defines problem domain
+1. Construct a spherical grid that defines the object domain
-2. Construct view geometry which defines measurements
+2. Construct view geometry which defines measurement LOS
-3. Combine grid and view geometry into an operator and generate synthetic measurements of an object
+3. Combine grid and view geometry into an operator and take measurements
 4. Reconstruct object with iterative algorithm

 Let's get started! 🮲🮳